nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: background-image attributes with single-quotes now supported by ExactDN, Lazy Load, and JS WebP
 * fixed: background-image attributes getting extra arguments with lazy load
 * fixed: On multi-site installs, site admins could add folders to optimize outside of the uploads folder
+* fixed: LQIP with SVG files results in duplicate requests

 = 4.7.4 =
 * fixed: ExactDN modifies Autoptimize CDN setting even when Include All Resources is disabled